Nazanin-Abbasi/ImageProcessing/README.md

 ### Machine Learning

-We used Decision Tree algorithm to devide our dataset in test and train sections and defined a classification problem on them.
+We used the Decision Tree algorithm to divide our dataset into test and train sections and defined a classification problem on them.
 Here is the result:

 ![13](https://user-images.githubusercontent.com/120925422/210356112-9b9ba517-fb85-4165-a387-f32b1f1884fc.PNG)